 Hold up the tail and see if there are any signs of soreness or discharge.
 Also check your dog’s stools, they should be firm and fairly small – this is a sign of healthy digestion.

 Stools are a good way of determining your pet’s health, a sudden change can bring your attention to a health issue that might have gone unnoticed.
 It is also the way your animal gets rid of all the waste in his food that he doesn’t need.
 Lots of products are bulked up with water and cereals when one of the most important ingredients to carnivorous animals is protein – that means meat.
-The more meat ingredients a food contains the higher the quality of the feed, look on the side of the bag where the ingredients are listed, manufacturers have to list the largest quantity first.
-You will notice that meat content is always high in Iams products.

 What are the benefits of dry over wet food?